FruitieX/nodifier/README.md

 nodifier
 =========

-A very simple CLI program capable of receiving notifications via HTTP POST and retreiving stored notifications via HTTP GET.
+A very simple CLI server and client, both written in NodeJS, capable of storing notifications via HTTP POST and retreiving stored notifications via HTTP GET.

-Useful e.g. on a secondary monitor to list notifications from various sources.
+Useful e.g. on a secondary monitor to list notifications from various sources, or maybe you're just tired of picking up your phone to read a notification when you're already sitting at your computer.

 Server
 ------

-## The server speaks HTTP.
+The server speaks HTTP.
 Here's what it can do:

 ### POST request
-`(resource is always '/', use 'querystring.stringify(data\_json)')`
+Resource is always `/`, use `querystring.stringify(data_json)` to go from JSON to query string.
-#### Add a notification
+* Add a notification
 ```
 {
 	"method": "newNotification",